By Aly W. | First published May 1, 2020 | Last modified January 1, 2022

 - And rectal progesterone instead of oral progesterone in general when progesterone is used

 I support the use of these approaches because testosterone suppression is often inadequate in transfeminine people and this is likely to adversely impact therapeutic outcomes.
 Morever, conventionally employed options, like spironolactone, cyproterone acetate, and oral progesterone, have problems with efficacy, safety, and/or availability.
 However, whereas Powers places little in the way of limits on his use of the above-listed approaches, I believe that there should be important restrictions and stipulations in terms of their use.
 Specifically, (1) high-dose estradiol ester injections should only be used at reasonable and limitedly high doses (e.g., the equivalent of perhaps 3.5 mg/5 days, reaching mean estradiol levels of no more than around 300 pg/mL on average—notably far below the 6–9 mg/5 days that Powers himself uses—e.g., Reddit, Reddit); (2) bicalutamide should only be used with careful and regular liver monitoring; (3) high-dose estradiol as well as progestogens should only be used in appropriately selected individuals at low risk for relevant complications and for a limited duration; and (4) these approaches should only be used when other, better options like GnRH modulators are inaccessible (due to e.g. cost, coverage, or availability).
 The reason for these restrictions is that these approaches all have significant risks—which is notably why they have not been more adopted by the transgender medical community at this time.
 Nonetheless, I believe that the potential benefits of these approaches when used appropriately outweigh the potential harms.
-In contrast, and concerningly, Powers provides these approaches indiscriminately to all of his transfeminine patients and frequently uses all three of them in combination.
+In contrast, and concerningly, Powers provides these approaches indiscriminately to all of his transfeminine patients—and frequently uses all three of them in combination.

 This is tangential, but I find it annoying when Powers brands the preceding approaches as the “Powers method” and inadvertently implies that he developed them.
 These ideas were around long before he was introduced to them, and the real clinicians—and transgender people—who originated them get little credit for doing so.
 Per Juno Krahn of the Trans HRT Facebook group on Powers—”most steps to better HRT he derived from our forum with very little attribution” (personal communication, with permission).
 Moreover, my own physician was using approaches like high-dose parenteral estradiol and bicalutamide in 2015, well before Powers was.
 I do have to give Powers some credit for helping to popularize the approaches in question however.
-But unfortunately, and in a notable irony, with untold numbers of Powers followers banging their hormone therapy doctors over the head with his transgender care presentation and aggressively demanding the “Powers method” from them, these approaches may now be seen as “Powers” ideas and this might ultimately make it harder for them to become more accepted.
+But unfortunately, and in a notable irony, with untold numbers of Powers followers banging their hormone therapy doctors over the head with his transgender care presentation and aggressively demanding the “Powers method”, these approaches may now be seen as “Powers” ideas and this might ultimately make it harder for them to become more accepted.

 Contrary to what Powers and his supporters claim, “WPATH”—or more accurately the Endocrine Society’s guidelines—aren’t outdated or unsafe.
 The latest version of the Endocrine Society’s guidelines were published in 2017 and were up-to-date in terms of the available research on transgender hormone therapy.
 These guidelines are based on actual clinical studies in transfeminine people.
 As alluded to above, I do agree that there are improvements to be made in terms of the hormonal regimens used in the transgender medical community.
 Inadequate testosterone suppression (≫50 ng/dL) with estradiol and spironolactone in many transfeminine people as in the United States has been demonstrated in numerous studies (e.g., Leinung (2014), Leinung et al. (2018), Liang et al. (2018), Angus et al. (2019), Jain, Kwan, & Forcier (2019), Sofer et al. (2020), and Burinkul et al. (2021)) and is one thing that is in major need of improvement.
 The Endocrine Society guidelines also very much need to lower their dose recommendations for cyproterone acetate (Aly W., 2019; Aly W., 2020).
 But that’s similarly based on new data and will most certainly happen with the next version.
 Overall, with a few caveats—namely those just mentioned—the hormone therapy approaches used in the transgender medical community are effective and safe.
 Moreover, in spite of what Powers himself claims, there are no data at present showing that what he does clinically—beyond achieving proper testosterone suppression—provides any better feminization or breast development than conventional regimens.
 Anecdotes and repeated assertions by Powers are not sufficient to demonstrate this, only rigorous and appropriately conducted clinical studies.

 Once again, I do think that certain approaches that Powers employs—namely high-dose estradiol ester injections, bicalutamide, and rectal progesterone—are useful options for purposes of testosterone suppression in transfeminine people.
-These approaches are likely to be advantageous over conventional options and to have acceptable safety when used appropriately.
+These approaches are likely to have advantages over conventional options and to have acceptable safety when used appropriately.
 But more studies and exposition of these approaches for use in transfeminine hormone therapy are likely to be needed before they could be more widely adopted.
 Powers has claimed to be working on research and publications for years and his transgender followers have had high expectations in this regard.
 However, I wouldn’t look to Powers for such studies as it’s unlikely that he’ll actually deliver on these expectations.
 He isn’t a researcher and he doesn’t have institutional affiliation, so he doesn’t have the institutional review board (IRB) access and oversight that are required for real studies (Reddit; Reddit).
 His true research aspirations and publication plans appear to be limited to small case studies of three people or fewer (Reddit; Reddit), which would amount to little more than published anecdote and would hold little scientific weight.
 In any case, I hope to see more publications on these approaches from others besides Powers in the future.

 As a result of this comment, Powers has posted here on Reddit updating his positions on “WPATH” and asking his supporters to stop attacking it.
 A welcome and much-needed change, in my opinion.